Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 Guyana’s healthcare system faces serious constraints.
 Public hospitals have long wait times and limited equipment.
 Private facilities charge prices most families cannot afford.
 No hospital in Guyana holds JCI accreditation.
 Complex procedures like cardiac surgery and joint replacements are often unavailable.

 Medical tourism solves these problems.
 Panama and Colombia operate JCI-accredited hospitals with Johns Hopkins partnerships.
 Travel is straightforward from Georgetown.
 Flights to Panama City take under four hours.
-Guyanese passport holders need no visa for stays up to 90-180 days.
+Guyanese passport holders enter Panama and Colombia visa-free for up to 90 days.

 What Is the Current State of Healthcare in Guyana?